Bryley/neoai.nvim/README.md

 ### OpenAI API Key
  - `open_api_key_env`: The environment variable that contains the OpenAI API key (default: "OPENAI_API_KEY").

+### Mappings
+ - `mappings`: A table containing the following actions that can be keys:

+    - `select_up`: Selects the output window when in the input window
+    - `select_down`: Selects the input window when in the output window

+The value is the keybinding(s) for that actions or `nil` if no action

 ### Shortcut Options
  - `shortcuts`: An array of shortcuts.
 Each shortcut is a table containing: